 There are usually great differences between remodeling companies, even when operating in the same field of construction.
 These differences can be found in the scope of work, services offered, and level of craftsmanship.

 When comparing estimates, the first thing to understand is whether the estimate represents a complete project scope.
 For example, one company will build a patio but can't build the pavilion.
 Another company will install a pool but won't haul away the dirt and oversee the installation of utilities to the pool equipment.
 It is imperative to understand what scope items each estimate includes or does not include.
-For more information, see our article on creating a complete project scope.

 When examining estimates, here are a few important costs to remember: